LSHBloom: Memory-efficient, Extreme-scale Document Deduplication: Related Work

+Below, we describe in detail popular techniques for identifying duplicates in text datasets, commonly applied in real-world text dataset preparation.

-\textbf{CCNet} \cite{wenzek2020ccnet} (\textsc{ccnet}) is an automated preprocessing pipeline that aims to extract high-quality monolingual language datasets from the Common Crawl corpus of Web content.
+\textbf{CCNet} \cite{wenzek2020ccnet} is an automated preprocessing pipeline that aims to extract high-quality monolingual language datasets from the Common Crawl corpus of Web content.
+CCNet was employed as part of the data processing workflow for producing the Llama series of models \cite{touvron_llama_2023, touvron_llama_2023-1, dubey_llama_2024}.
 CCNet performs dataset sharding, deduplication, language identification, and quality filtering.
-CCNet's deduplication technique begins by preprocessing text so that all characters are lowercase and eliminates special Unicode characters.
+CCNet's deduplication process begins by preprocessing text so that all characters are lowercase and eliminating special Unicode characters.
 CCNet then splits documents by newline characters, computes SHA1 hashes for each resulting unit of text, and compares SHA1 hashes between units of text to identify duplicates.
-CCNet can optionally compare to a single document, a subset of documents, or all documents.
+CCNet is only capable of identifying documents that are exactly identical to one another.

-\textbf{Dolma} \cite{soldaini_dolma_2024} deduplicates paragraphs by exact matching using a Bloom filter (\textsc{dolma}).
-An alternative procedure (\textsc{dolma-ngram}) splits paragraphs into n-grams and checks whether n-grams are duplicated by querying against a Bloom filter.
+\textbf{Dolma} \cite{soldaini_dolma_2024} deduplicates paragraphs by exact matching using a Bloom filter.
+The Dolma-Ngram alternative splits paragraphs into n-grams and checks whether n-grams are duplicated by querying against a Bloom filter.
 If the proportion of duplicated n-grams in a paragraph exceeds a threshold, $T \in$~[0,~1], then that paragraph is marked as a duplicate.
 By default, $T$~=~1.0 in their configuration.
+These two techniques were used to produce the Dolma dataset~\cite{soldaini_dolma_2024} used to produce the Olmo series of language models \cite{groeneveld-etal-2024-olmo, olmo20242}.

-\textbf{DataComp-LM} \cite{li2024datacomp} (\textsc{dclm}) deduplicates items at the document and paragraph levels simultaneously by using a Big Friendly Filter, an extension of the Bloom filter.
-They split each document into paragraphs on newline characters and tokenize paragraphs with the UniSeg tokenizer \cite{ye2023uniseg}.
-For each paragraph, they query each n-gram against their Bloom filter and remove duplicated n-grams.
+\textbf{DataComp-LM} \cite{li2024datacomp} (DCLM) deduplicates items at the document and paragraph levels simultaneously by using a Big Friendly Filter, an extension of the Bloom filter.
+This technique was applied to create the DataComp-LM baseline dataset.
+DCLM splits each document into paragraphs on newline characters and tokenizes paragraphs with the UniSeg tokenizer \cite{ye2023uniseg}.
+For each paragraph, it queries each n-gram against its Bloom filter and removes duplicated n-grams.
 If the proportion of duplicated n-grams in a paragraph exceeds a user-defined threshold, $T \in$ [0,~1], the entire paragraph is removed from the document.
 If the proportion of duplicated n-grams in the entire document exceeds the user-defined threshold, then the document is removed from the dataset.
 They employ the same threshold parameters for paragraph-level and document-level deduplication.